 Roundabout lane: A roundabout or traffic circle is a circular intersection.
-Vehicles travel to the right around a raised center island while entering traffic yields the right-of-way to circulating traffic.
+Vehicles travel to the right around a center island while entering traffic yields the right-of-way to circulating traffic.
 When you approach the roundabout, read signs and roadway markers to help you navigate.

-Before entering the roundabout, you must yield to approaching traffic on the left.
+Before entering the roundabout, Colorado law requires drivers to yield the right-of-way to the driver of a truck, bus, emergency vehicle or recreational vehicle (large vehicle) when entering, exiting or driving in a roundabout.
+The law also requires when two drivers of large vehicles enter, exit or drive in a roundabout at the same time, the driver on the right must yield the right-of-way to the driver on the left.
+As you approach a roundabout, if no large trucks are present, you must yield to approaching traffic on the left.
 Do not stop completely unless existing traffic prevents you from merging.
 Check crosswalks for any pedestrians.
 Yield to any pedestrians waiting to cross.
 As you enter or leave a roundabout, you must yield to pedestrians or bicyclists in any crosswalk and to any traffic already inside the roundabout.
 Drive to the right and watch for directional signs and signals.
 Once you are clear to proceed, merge into the roundabout lane.
 To alert traffic of your intentions, please use your turn signals when changing lanes and exiting the roundabout.